WebReflection/coincident/README.md

   // a utility to transfer buffers directly via `postMessage`
   // use this at the end of any proxied function signature/call transfer:(...buffers:ArrayBuffer[]) => buffers,
+  // a way to directly transfer a value as it is
+  direct: value => value,
 } = coincident({
   // an optional way to transform values before sending these elsewhere
   transform: value => any,
   // an optional way to decode any bonary as value
-  // (json as default, flatted, buffered, structured are options)
+  // reflected-ffi/decoder as default
-  decoder: JSONDecoder,
+  decoder: reflectedFFIDirectDecoder,
   // if `false` disable/ignore the transfer ability (perf boost) transfer:boolean,
   // optional minimum SharedArrayBuffer size